Of all the recipes I’ve revamped/rephotographed/edited a bit, this one is the most deserving.

 - In a large mixing bowl, combine 2¼ cup flour, yeast, sugar and salt; whisk together.
 Add water, egg and the milk mixture; beat well with an electric mixer.
 Add the remaining flour, ½ cup at a time, using a wooden spoon to stir well after each addition. (dough will be too thick and sticky to use the mixers at this point.)

-- When the dough has just pulled together, turn it out onto a lightly floured surface and knead until smooth, about 5 minutes. (dough will spring back when lightly pressed.)
+- When the dough has just pulled together, turn it out onto a lightly floured surface and knead until smooth, about 5 minutes, or alternately use the dough hook in a stand mixer.
+When ready, the dough will spring back when lightly pressed.

-- Cover the dough with a damp cloth and let rest for 10 minutes.
+- Cover the dough with a damp cloth and let rest on the counter for 10 minutes.

 - Meanwhile, brown your butter by placing it in a small microwave safe glass bowl or container.
 Cover it with a saucer or other well-fitted cover and microwave for 3-5 minutes.
 Butter will melt, pop and then turn brown. (you can also do this over the stove-top, but I find the microwave method pretty easy.)
 While butter cools slightly, mix together brown sugar and cinnamon in a small bowl.

-- Bake in the preheated oven for 20 minutes, or until browned.
+- Bake in the preheated oven for 17-20 minutes, or until golden.
 Let cool for about 10 minutes and then spread them with frosting. (directions below) Serve warm.

 - Whip together the softened butter and cream cheese with an electric mixer until smooth and creamy.
 Add the vanilla and the powdered sugar, ½ cup at a time.
 Beat until creamy and spreadable.